Eating and Weight Disorders FAQs

 What are the different types of eating disorders?

-There are three main types of eating disorders: In anorexia nervosa an individual believes they are overweight when they are actually underweight or low weight, which can lead to restrictions of food intake and/or other methods to prevent weight gain such as purging or compulsive exercise, possibly causing extreme weight loss.
+Eating disorders broadly cover a range of behaviors in which there is a disturbance in eating that leads to issues in physical, psychological and/or social functioning.
+In anorexia nervosa an individual believes they are overweight when they are actually underweight or low weight, which can lead to restrictions of food intake and/or other methods to prevent weight gain such as purging or compulsive exercise, possibly causing extreme weight loss.
 Bulimia nervosa is marked by a cycle of extreme dieting, episodes of uncontrolled overeating, and excessive measures to prevent weight gain such as purging or fasting.
 Binge eating disorder involves recurring episodes of uncontrolled overeating and no compensatory behaviors, often resulting in weight gain.
+Binge eating is different from overeating in that it tends to happen more often and it causes the person significant distress.

 What causes an eating disorder?

-No one factor can be said to cause an eating disorder; these types of conditions typically result from a combination of social, cultural, biological, and psychological aspects.
-They can often start as normal dieting then evolve into a chronic disorder.
+No one factor can be said to cause an eating disorder; these types of conditions typically result from a complicated combination of social, cultural, biological, and psychological aspects.

 Do eating disorders affect men as well?